Search California Business Entities

 Sole proprietorships in California are typically set up by individuals looking to own and operate a business alone.
 Sole proprietors generally have total control over the business, receive all profits from it, and are also responsible for its taxes and liabilities.

-You do not typically need to file any documents with the California Secretary of State’s office to form a sole proprietorship.
-However, if you wish to form a sole proprietorship with a name other than your own name, then you typically have to file a Fictitious Business Name Statement in the county where the entity’s principal place of business will be located.
+You do not typically need to file any documents with the California Secretary of State's office to form a sole proprietorship.
+However, if you wish to form a sole proprietorship with a name other than your own name, then you typically have to file a Fictitious Business Name Statement (a.k.a, DBA) in the county where the entity's principal place of business will be located.

 How Do I Check If a Business Entity Name is Taken in California?